lilianweng/lil-log/_posts/2018-08-12-from-autoencoder-to-beta-vae.md

 ## Denoising Autoencoder

-Since the autoencoder learns the identity function, we are facing the risk of “overfitting” when there are more network parameters than the number of data points.
+Since the autoencoder learns the identity function, we are facing the risk of "overfitting" when there are more network parameters than the number of data points.

 To avoid overfitting and improve the robustness, **Denoising Autoencoder** (Vincent et al. 2008) proposed a modification to the basic autoencoder.
 The input is partially corrupted by adding noises to or masking some values of the input vector in a stochastic manner, $$\tilde{\mathbf{x}} \sim \mathcal{M}_\mathcal{D}(\tilde{\mathbf{x}} \vert \mathbf{x})$$.
 Then the model is trained to recover the original input (**Note: Not the corrupt one!**).